Text: This week we’re

 nobleman's anger (vv.
 26-27) is not intended to attribute such behavior to

 expected in Jesus' day, especially from the Herodians.
-(Expositors’ Bible Commentay,
+(Expositors’ Bible Commentary,

 Vol. 8, Zondervan, 1010)